A Vision for Healthy Environments

 To transform existing spaces into healthy buildings, consider the following steps:

-Assessment: Evaluate current building conditions using tools like the Healthy Home Assessment to identify areas for improvement.
+Assessment: Evaluate current building conditions using tools such as NUEN AI or Healthy Home Assessment to identify areas for improvement.

 Strategic planning: Develop a comprehensive plan that addresses the core components of healthy buildings, prioritising interventions based on impact and feasibility.